ktprime/emhash/README.md

 *    uset insert time = 2916 ms loadf = 0.939

 # some bad

-- on some platform it'll be hanged, compile with flag **-fno-stirct-aliasing**, I'll fix it some time
-- it's not node based hash map, so it's not keep the reference stable, use pointer or choose node base hash map.
+- it's not node based hash map, so it can't keep the reference stable if rehash happens, use pointer or choose node base hash map.

+- rehash/iteration performance is some slower than other robin-hood based hash implementation

+- on some platform it'll be hanged compiled by some g++ on some system, compile with flag **-fno-stirct-aliasing**, it'll be fixed soon
 - for very large key.value, use pointer instead of value if your care about memory usage and insertion and copy opertion is very frequcney.

 - some bucket function is support just like stl do. load factor is less than 1.0.

 - the only known bug as follow. if erase not current key or iterater during iteration without break. some key will iteraored twice or missed.

 ```
     HashMap<int,int> myhash;
     int key = some_key;